 Best month to sell a house fast in Oregon

-The best month to sell a house fast in Oregon is June.
-The median time it takes for Oregon homes listed in June to get an offer is 23 days, which is 15 days faster than the annual average.
+The best month to sell a house fast in Oregon is May.
+The median time it takes for Oregon homes listed in May to sell is 29 days, which is 15 days faster than the annual average.

 Best month to sell a house in Oregon for price